-Policy in Bord na Móna is determined by a Board of up to twelve Directors appointed by the Minister for Environment, Climate and Communications.
+Policy in Bord na Móna is determined by a Board of up to twelve Directors appointed by the Minister for Environment,

+Climate and Communications.
 Up to seven of the Directors are normally appointed for a term not exceeding five years as may be determined by the Minister for Environment, Climate and Communications.
 Four of the Directors are appointed for a term of four years, in accordance with the Worker Participation (State Enterprises) Acts 1977 and 1988.
 The Chief Executive is appointed to the Board on appointment to that position.
 The Directors during the financial period were:

-Geoffrey Non-executive Appointed October 2017, Meagher (Chair) Non-executive reappointed October 2017, Tom Donnellan (Chief Executive) Executive Appointed April 2018 Gerard O'Donoghue Non-executive Appointed October 2012, reappointed October 2017, retired October 2022 Paddy Rowland Worker Director Appointed January 2019, reappointed January 2023 Elaine Treacy Non-executive Appointed July 2012, reappointed July 2017, retired July 2022 Barry Walsh Non-executive Appointed October 2012, reappointed October 2017, retired October 2022 Sinead Culleton Lowry Worker Director Appointed September 2021, reappointed January 2023 Mary Rose Burke Non-executive Appointed September 2019 Margot Slattery Non-executive Appointed September 2019 Eddie Tynan Worker Director Appointed September 2019, retired December 2022 Brendan Byrne Non-executive Appointed January 2022, deceased May 2023 Lorna Conn Non-executive Appointed November 2022 Eimear Cahalin Non-executive Appointed November 2022 Anne Cusack Non-executive Appointed November 2022 Paddy Rigney Worker Director Appointed January 2023 Stephen Markham Worker Director Appointed January 2023
+Geoffrey Meagher (Chair) Non-executive Appointed October 2017, reappointed October 2022 Tom Donnellan (Chief Executive) Executive Appointed April 2018 Paddy Rowland Worker Director Appointed January 2019, reappointed January 2023 Sinead Culleton Lowry Worker Director Appointed September 2021, reappointed January 2023 Mary Rose Burke Non-executive Appointed September 2019 Margot Slattery Non-executive Appointed September 2019 Brendan Byrne Non-executive Appointed January 2022, deceased May 2023 Lorna Conn Non-executive Appointed November 2022 Eimear Cahalin Non-executive Appointed November 2022 Anne Cusack Non-executive Appointed November 2022 Paddy Rigney Worker Director Appointed January 2023 Stephen Markham Worker Director Appointed January 2023